 - Empower them to make their own choices - Support and respect their choices.
 Even if she/he chooses initially to return to the abuser, it is their choice.
 She/he has the most information about how to survive and cope.
-If there are children involved, however, their safety must come first and this choice is often overruled - Give them information about relevant support agencies, if appropriate, offer to contact an agency on their behalf and do it in their presence, or offer a safe and private place from where they can also contact the agency - Reassure them that they are not at fault, no one deserves this and this is not Allah Swt The Exalted's will for someone to be suffering - Let them know that what the abuser is doing/has done is wrong and completely unacceptable - Be patient with them - Protect their confidentiality.
+If there are children involved, however, their safety must come first and this choice is often overruled - Give them information about relevant support agencies, if appropriate, offer to contact an agency on their behalf and do it in their presence, or offer a safe and private place from where they can also contact the agency - Reassure them that they are not at fault, no one deserves this and this is not Allah swT The Exalted's will for someone to be suffering - Let them know that what the abuser is doing/has done is wrong and completely unacceptable - Be patient with them - Protect their confidentiality.
 Keep any information in a secure place and consider protecting the information with a password

-DON'Ts in responding to victims;
+DON'Ts in responding to victims

-- Do not be judgemental - Refrain from making unrealistic promises or comments which are unnecessary - Do not suggest that the victim should 'try again'; evidence shows that victims experience a number of violent incidents before seeking help
+- Don't be judgemental - Refrain from making unrealistic promises or comments which are unnecessary - Don't suggest that he/she should 'try again'; evidence shows that victims experience a number of violent incidents before seeking help - Never minimise the severity of their experience or the danger they are in - Don't react with disbelief, disgust or anger, or react passively. - Don't ask them why they did not act in a certain way - Never blame the victim - Never act on the person's behalf without their consent and/or knowledge (unless children are involved) - Don't expect them to make decisions quickly - Never make decisions for them - Don't recommend couple counselling/family mediation/marriage courses/healthy relationships courses.
+These will not help in domestic abuse situations

-- Never minimise the severity of their experience or the danger they are in - Do not react with disbelief, disgust or anger, or react passively. - Do not ask them why they did not act in a certain way - Never blame the victim - Never act on the person's behalf without their consent and/or knowledge (unless children are involved) - Do not expect them to make decisions quickly - Never make decisions for them - Do not use your position as an important person to interfere or recommend couple counselling/family mediation/marriage courses/healthy relationships courses.
-These will not help in domestic abuse situations, due to high risk - Do not encourage direct forgiveness for the abuser and taking the person back - Do not send them home with a prayer/directive to submit to the husband/wife or bring them to the Mosque to be a better Muslim spouse - Do not contact the victim at home, unless this has been agreed - Do not approach the partner for their idea of the story, as this will endanger them - Do not give information about the whereabouts to the abuser or to others who might pass information on to the abuser - Never discuss the situation with other Mosque leaders who might inadvertently/unintentionally pass information to the abuser - Do not encourage dependence on you or become emotionally involved; this can be problematic and make you seem to be the answer to their problems
+- Don't encourage direct forgiveness for the abuser and taking the person back - Don't send them home with a prayer/directive to submit to the husband/ wife or bring them to the Mosque to be a better Muslim spouse - Refrain from contacting the person at home, unless this has been agreed - Don't approach the partner for their idea of the story, as this will endanger them - Don't give information about the whereabouts to the abuser or to others who might pass information on to the abuser - Don't discuss the situation with Mosque leaders who might inadvertently/unintentionally pass information to the abuser - Don't encourage dependence on you or become emotionally involved; this can be problematic and make you seem to be the answer to their problems a) with the victim's permission and awareness b) in the certainty that his partner is safely separated from him.

-6.2 Dos and Don'ts in responding to perpetrators
+DON'Ts in responding to perpetrators